What You Should Know About Emotional Trauma And Healing

 - Nightmares about the event

-- Experiencing severe emotional stress from triggers of the event
+- Severe emotional stress from triggers of the event

 - Flashbacks of the event that make you feel as though you are reliving it